 - Hybrid Inheritance: (Not supported for classes in Java): It is essentially a combination of multilevel inheritance and multiple inheritances where a single class is derived from more than one class and the parent class is supposedly a derived class and not a base class.

-No, reducing the visibility is not possible.
+No, reducing visibility is not possible.

 In this post, we read about inheritance interview questions.
 These questions are targeted to give you a fair idea about the concepts of inheritance.
 There are other underlying features of object-oriented programming language which could be asked by the interviewer.
 Apart from just concepts, you should also prepare to solve any code outputs and debug inheritance related questions.
 I hope you liked this article.
-Keep following us for plenty other good articles about various technology.
+Keep following us for plenty of other good articles about various technology.

-This has been a guide to list Of Inheritance Interview Questions and Answers so that the candidate can crackdown these Inheritance Interview Questions easily.
+This has been a guide to the list Of Inheritance Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
 Here in this post, we have studied top Inheritance Interview Questions which are often asked in interviews.
 You may also look at the following articles to learn more –